archiboi69/archestra/draft_text_v2.md

 - with cost-effective amenities (for example where an apartment will be bad (ground floor))
 - with commercial or communal spaces included

+Site:
+big enough for 9-15 households, central, not good for developer, on municipal land to benefit from act on housing cooperatives

 ## Site selection
 To find a site suitable for the development as envisioned the city of Poznań was chosen.
 Since the project is aimed at families that would like to live an urban lifestyle, the search had to be narrowed down to environments that support this lifestyle.

 The conditions of urban environment are characterized by sufficient density, access to amenities, mixed-use development, and built form defining clear public spaces.
-As classification of Poznań's districts is not the main topic of the thesis, the maximum Floor Area Ratio (FAR) in planning zones was chosen as the proxy for urban environment.
+As classification of Poznań's districts is not the main topic of the thesis, the maximum Floor Area Ratio (FAR) in planning zones of the provisional General Plan of Poznań (Poznań, 2025A) was chosen as the proxy for urban environment.

-The zoning data from provisional General Plan of Poznań (as of January 2025) was used.
 The General plan divides the city into planning zones, and in each of the zones describes the list of permitted uses and basic urban form measures - Floor Area Ratio, Building Site Coverage, Building Height and Green Area Coverage.

 Figure shows the map of planning zones in Poznań, with those permitting multi-family residential use colored according to the maximum FAR permitted.
-The analysis shows that consolidated areas with planning zones permitting moderate-to-high FAR correspond to the cadastral districts of Poznań, Jezyce, Łazarz and Wilda.
-Poznań cadastral district which encompasses the city center was excluded as being out of reach for a cooperative due to competition and land prices.
+The analysis shows that consolidated areas with planning zones permitting moderate-to-high FAR (greater than 4) correspond to the cadastral districts of Poznań, Jezyce, Łazarz and Wilda.
+'Poznań' cadastral district which encompasses the city center was excluded as being out of reach for a cooperative due to competition and land prices.

-These three chosen districts include mostly XIXth century developments surrounding the medieval core of the city.
+The three chosen districts include mostly XIXth century developments surrounding the medieval core of the city.
 These are dense areas with a variety of uses, amenities, and well-defined network of public streets and squares therfore filling the definition of environment supporting an urban lifestyle.

 Moreover, since these areas are mostly developed, the expected empty plots should include urban infill or redevelopment sites aligning with the objective of strategic market positioning.

-To enable collective self-build development and avoid direct competition with professional developers an ideal plot would be zoned for high density multi-family while not being large enough to be feassible for developers.
+To avoid direct competition with professional developers an ideal plot would be zoned for high density multi-family while not being large enough to be feassible for developers.

 Polish cadaster data (Ewidencja Gruntów i Budynków) was used to find potential sites.
 All plots in cadaster districts Jezyce, Łazarz and Wilda were imported and the data was preprocessed to exclude sites not feasible for development.
 All developed plots, plots smaller than 200m2, not-buildable plots (roads, parks, water bodies etc.), awkwardly shaped plots (with shape index lower than 0.3) were excluded.

 The remaining plots were intersected with planning zones allowing for FAR greater than 4.
 This produced a list of 43 locations consists of empty plots, zoned for multi-family residential development in urban environments.
 All plots are either urban infill or redevelopments.
-The redevelopments include the sites of former chocalate factory in Jezyce, H. Cegielski factory in Wilda and railroad company in Łazarz.
+The redevelopments include the sites of former chocalate factory in Jezyce, H. Cegielski factory in Wilda and adjacent to a railroad in Łazarz.

 Bigger plots and groups of adjacent plots that can be joined are perfect for real estate developers and therefore are hard competition for collective self-build.
 These sites were excluded.
-To finalize the choice of the site investment map of poznan municipality was used (Poznań, 2025).
-It's an online list of properties that Poznań wants to develop in the future.
+To finalize the choice of the site investment map of poznan municipality was used (Poznań, 2025B).
+It's an online list of properties that Poznań wants to sell and develop in the future.
 Given the objective of providing clear neighborhood benefit to win municipal support the only site of that meets the previous criteria and is part of that list was chosen.

-The site is Gąsiorowskich 6.
-It is located in Łazarz.
-It's a former railway company site located in close proximity to main railway station. Łazarz neighbourhood is vibrant with retail, parks, farmers market (rynek łazarski), fair grounds (międzynarodowe targi poznańskie) nearby.
-It is well connected with the city center by tram line.
-Additionally, premetro (Poznański Szybki Tramwaj) station is nearby.
+The site address is Gąsiorowskich 6 in Łazarz cadaster district.
+It's a former railroads area located in close proximity to main railway station. Łazarz is vibrant neighbourhood with retail, parks, farmers market (rynek łazarski) and Poznań's renowned fair grounds (Międzynarodowe Targi Poznańskie) nearby.
+It is well connected with the city center by a tram line, and to the northern districts with a premetro (Poznański Szybki Tramwaj).

-The site is 600 sqm rectangular urban infill site and is currently used as a parking.
+The site is xxx sqm rectangular urban infill site and is currently used as a parking.
 It is directly fronting the street (from Southwest), a 6-story residential building from northwest, back yard currently used as warehouses and a single story store from the southeast.

+Moreover,the site is positioned at an internal corner of the street with a 2-story residential building situated 2m diagonally from the southern corner of the site (address Kolejowa 1).
+This is a tricky situation, as the fire regulations demand a minimal distance between buildings or separating them with a fire wall (Warunki Techniczne, 2024).
+Therefore the ability to build on the site is dictated by meeting the provisions for fire protection of the lower building (see map).

+This involves cooperation with the owner of the Kolejowa 1 building (in this case the municipality) and as such can dissuade investment from real-estate developers.
+It is however a perfect situation for a collective self-development scenario where renovation of the building (complete with fire protection) can be part of the deal with municipality as made possible via the act on housing cooperatives.

+When buying the property from the municipality the act on housing cooperatives stipulates possible alternative forms of settlement, i.e. crediting the price of the property with the price of the apartment from the investment, if you plan to sell it to the municipality.

+The proposal will therfore include a sale of both the empty Gąsiorowskich 6 plot and the Kolejowa 1 plot, credited with the price of the renovated and fire protected building.
+This enables the development of a tricky urban infill site which ties into city development priorities, gives the city fresh renovated housing stock.
+The cooperative gain cheaper upfront cost for the land, and municipal backing which is very beneficial for cooperatives (as mentioned in the state of the art).

-A large plot nearby is currently being redeveloped by a developer which will serve as a perfect comparison point to collective self-build.
+Moreover, adjacent large plot (Kolejowa 1A-C) is being redeveloped by a developer at the time of this writing and will serve as a perfect comparison point to collective self-build.
-*Site is not covered by a local plan which under Polish law requires going through a procedure of obtaining development conditions from the municipality.* maybe use the general plan provisions

-## Develpment conditions
+## Develpment conditions on the chosen site

+A local plan is currently being developed by the municipality, but is not yet availble to the public as of March 2025.
+The site is included in the infill development zone ('obszar uzupełnień zabudowy') of the general plan, and as such is eligble for development based on establishing development conditions ('warunki zabudowy').

-The general plan specifies maximum allowable for the site:
+The general plan specifies multi-family residential use and following urban form metrics for the planning zone that covers the site:
-- FAR 7.6
+- Floor Area Ratio 7.6
-- BSC 0.95
+- Building Site Coverage 0.95
-- Building height 27m
+- Maximum building height 27m
-- Green area 0.3
+- Biologically active area 0.3

+Moreover, the site is in the inner city zone ('obszar zabudowy śródmiejskiej'), which reduces the biologically active area metric to 0.2, besides lowering certain technical requirements for the building.

+Development conditions are therefore calculated according to the algorithm provided by the Ministry of Development and Technology.
+They consist of the setback line, building height, floor area ratio, building site coverage, biologically active area, parking spaces and roof type and are devised from the averege in the surrounding area.

+### Setback line

+Setback line is drawn as the extension of the setback lines on the surrounding properties accessed from the same public road.
+Since there the only direct neighbor accessed from the same public road has a building on the property line (no setback), no setback line is drawn on the site.

+### Building height

+Building height

 # Results